Effective, Forward-Thinking Defense Against OVI/DUI Charges In Ohio

 Driving under the influence (DUI), or operating a vehicle while intoxicated (OVI), is a serious offense.
 A DUI conviction can lead to a permanent criminal record and other negative consequences, including jail time, fines and license suspension.
 The specific penalties for DUI vary based on the degree of intoxication and the number of previous offenses.

-More extreme penalties will be imposed on those who have a BAC of .17% or higher.
+The general guidelines for OVI penalties for drivers with a BAC .08% to .17%, however, more extreme penalties will be imposed on those who have a BAC of .17% or higher.
 Besides facing longer jail sentences and higher fines, drivers will be required to display yellow plates and might need to install an ignition interlock device on their vehicle.

-Protect Your Driving Privileges And Your Future
+Protect Your Driving Privileges And Your Future.
+Contact An Ohio Drunk Driving Defense Lawyer Today.

 If you have been pulled over for driving under the influence of alcohol or drugs, our Cincinnati criminal defense attorney can fight to defend your rights and protect your driver’s license.
 Do not delay.
 Call us for a free initial consultation at 513-548-5920 or complete our contact form.